Job offers

 Requirements:

-You hold a BS in Chemistry/Chemical Engineering and would like to contribute to the creation of a more sustainable world.
+You hold a BS (or last year BS) in Chemistry/Polymer Chemistry/Chemical Engineering.
+You have basic laboratory skills including lab safety, basic reporting skills (word, PowerPoint).
 You are proactive, motivated and an excellent team player who enjoys working in a multidisciplinary environment.
 You are fluent in English eager to write reports, scientific papers and/or patents.

 Contact person: